zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/batch-editing.md

 ---
-nav_title: Batch Editing
+title: Batch Editing
-title: Cell editing mode and Batch Updates for Kendo UI Grid for ASP.NET MVC
+page_title: Cell editing mode and Batch Updates for Kendo UI Grid for ASP.NET MVC
 description: Step by step guide how to enable cell editing mode and batch updates in Kendo UI Grid for ASP.NET MVC.
 ---